PierUgit/bitfield/README.md

 The interfaces of the procedures below are written for both the default integer and the `integer(kind=bitfield_size)` (which is likely the same as `integer(kind=int64)`).
 In the descriptions below one use `integer, parameter :: sk = bitfield_size`.

-Many of the procedure can operate on an array section with some stride `istart:istop:inc`
+Many of the procedures below can operate on array sections with some stride `istart:istop:inc`.

 **All optional arguments must be coded with a keyword (`keyword=value`)**